Apply Now!

-In 2019, the fellowship program was developed to assist ALA members who have a strong desire to enhance their personal and professional leadership skills.
-Each year, participants in this impactful two-year fellowship program have an opportunity to continue evolving the developmental offerings.
-Here are highlights of the types of benefits participants can expect to receive.
+In 2019, the Fellowship Program was established to assist ALA members who are committed to strengthening their personal and professional leadership skills.
+Each year, participants in this impactful two-year program have the opportunity to contribute to and further enhance its ongoing development.

 Year One: